sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dusk-intro-active-record/README.md

 1. Update the topic of a talk
 1. Delete all the talks you created.

 #### Stretch Exercises
+1. 1.
+Add a location column to the Talk table that will display the location of a given talk and update the database.
+HINT: `rails g migration AddLocationToTalks speaker:string`
 1. In terminal, create a Speaker model with attributes `first_name`, `last_name`, and `email`.
 1. Create a has many relationship between Speakers and Talks.